Search

 Jesus, I am Resting…

-In this book we learn that one of Hudson Taylor’s favorite songs was an old hymn you may know.
+In Hudson Taylor’s Spiritual Secret we learn that one of Taylor’s favorite songs was an old hymn you may know.
 (Enjoy it today here.)

 The secret of his own strength was not far to seek.
 Whenever work permitted, Mr. Taylor was in the habit of turning to a little harmonium for refreshment, playing and singing many a favorite hymn, but always coming back to–